cloudogu/ecosystem/docs/docs/user-guide/setup-json.md

 - Note: If this definition is not set at all or if this definition is not in a correct JSON state, the default dashboard is shown.
 - Note: The maximum possible size of a JSON dashboard description is 2 MB.

+- Key: `"pinnedDashboard"`

+The pinned dashboard is displayed to every user and cannot be changed, moved or removed.
+The format and restrictions are the same as for the welcome dashboard.
 ##### confluence

 * Content: Define a user group from the CES which should get the application role `Confluence Users`.